Theory, Examples & Exercises

-RStudio is a convenient software, which combines R program with text editor and graphical interface (and offers much more, like organization of scripts and outputs into a projects within single folder, and for advanced users also convenient building of packages, document markup etc.).
-One thing I found a bit not handy is RStudio's native graphical output - it offers its' own unique sizeable graphical output into one of the subpanels, but this sometimes produces troubles (especially in case when you draw more complex figures).
+RStudio is a convenient software, which combines R program with a text editor and graphical interface (and offers much more, like the organization of scripts and outputs into projects within a single folder, and for advanced users also convenient building of packages, document markup etc.).
+One thing I found a bit not handy is RStudio's native graphical output - it offers its' own unique sizeable graphical output into one of the subpanels, but this sometimes produces troubles (especially in the case when you draw more complex figures).
 The workaround is to use RStudio, but open the original drawing engine - just type

 Optionally, there is a number of other text editors, which can be associated with R, e.g. Tinn-R.

 R has a great option to extend the basic functionality for other functions wrapped into packages.
 There are thousands of packages in central repositories like CRAN or Bioconductor, and also in developers repositories like R-Forge or GitHub.
 For an overview of documentation for packages aggregated from these repositories check the website R Documentation.

 If you have administrator rights for the computer, the packages will be installed into the

 library subfolder, usually located in c:\\Program Files\R\R-x.x.x\ 3).
 If you don't have administrator rights, you will be asked to install the libraries into some writeable location of the hard disc, by default into the

 Documents subfolder of your account (here, the following structure of subfolders will be created: Documents\R\win-library\3.2).

 Most of the commonly used R packages for analysis of ecological data are available from CRAN, and to install them, use simply